Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Introduction

-Carrying out numerical analyses, we use four parameters, $\alpha$ (the complex amplitude of the initial coherent state), $N$ (the dimension of the Hilbert space where the observables are defined, that is, $s=2N+1$), $\Gamma$ (the decay rate), and $\tau$ (the time between observations of the LGI).
-If we regard the violation of the LGI as a function of $\tau$ with no dissipation, its period is given by $2\pi/\omega$.
-To evaluate the quantumness of the system, we compute a dimensionless quantity $r$, which is the proportion of the LGI violation in the total period.
-Specifically, we estimate $r$ as follows.
-Now the violation of the LGI is cyclic with respect to $\tau$ without dissipation, and its period is $2\pi/\omega$.
-Then if we divide this period into $M$ slices of size $2\pi/(M\omega)$ and we obtain a LGI violation in $\tilde{M}$ slices, then $r=\tilde{M}/M$.
-In case the dissipation is introduced, the violation of the LGI is not periodic as a function of $\tau$.
-However, in this case, we compute $r$ as a proportion of the LGI violation in the duration $2\pi/\omega$, as well.
-We show that without dissipation ($\Gamma=0$), $r$ remains at a specific nonzero value and the violation of the LGI does not vanish in the large $|\alpha|$ and $N$ limit.
-By contrast, if we set the decay rate at a nonzero value, the violation of the LGI disappears quickly as $\tau$ becomes larger and $r$ decreases exponentially as $\Gamma$ becomes larger.
-If we take a large $|\alpha|$ limit, the initial coherent state $|\alpha\rangle$ reveals the minimum uncertainty and we can regard it as nearly classical.
-However, even if we let $|\alpha|$ and $N$ become larger, the violation of the LGI remains persistently.
+Let us begin by explaining these observables and the time evolution of the LGI in more detail.
+To define the Pegg--Barnett phase operator in a finite-dimensional Hilbert space, an orthonormal basis is prepared.
+We construct two pairs of projectors from this orthonormal basis.
+We build two observables from these projectors (labeled $\hat{O}^{(\mbox{ parity})}_{s}$ and $\hat{O}^{(+,-)}_{s}$).
+Assuming we begin with an initial coherent state and that the boson system evolves under weak interaction with a zero-temperature environment, we can derive explicit forms of the LGIs of these two observables.
+To estimate the violation of the LGI, we need to measure the observable at different times.
+We regard the violation of the LGI as a function of the time between the two measurements in the LGI protocol.
+If we assume that there is no dissipation in the system, the function is periodic.
+Now to evaluate the quantumness of the system, we compute a dimensionless quantity which is the proportion of the LGI violation in the total period.
+Next it is important to mention that when dissipation is introduced, the function is not periodic.
+However, even in this case, we can still compute this quantity.
+We show that without dissipation, this quantity remains at a nonzero value and the violation of the LGI does not vanish in a specific limit.
+By contrast, if the system has dissipation, the violation of the LGI disappears and the dimensionless quantity converges to zero as the degree of the dissipation becomes larger.
 This is one of the major results of our work.

+Now to the structure of this paper.
+It is organized as follows.
+In Sec.~\ref{section-backgrounds}, we provide the theoretical backgrounds for our model, the LGI, and the Pegg--Barnett phase operator.
+Next in Sec.~\ref{section-observables-Pegg-Barnett}, we define the observables for the LGIs by deforming the Pegg--Barnett phase operator while in Sec.~\ref{section-implementation-observables}, we discuss the implementation of measurements of the deformed Pegg--Barnett operators using the QFT.
+In Sec.~\ref{section-dissipation-QFT}, we evaluate dissipation of measurements of an imperfect quantum circuit of the QFT while in Sec.~\ref{section-derivation-LGI-parity-numerical-calculations}, we derive an explicit form of the LGI with $\hat{O}^{(\mbox{ parity})}_{s}$ and provide its numerical evidence.
+In Sec.~\ref{section-derivation-LGI-plusminus-numerical-calculations}, we derive an explicit form of the LGI with $\hat{O}^{(+,-)}_{s}$ and provide its numerical evidence.
+Finally in Sec.~\ref{section-discussions}, we provide a concluding discussion and summary of our results.